ahenneberg/String-Concatenation-and-Interpolation/README.md

 # String-Concatenation-and-Interpolation
-Explanation and examples of String Concatenation and Interpolation in C#7 in a Nutshell.
+Explanation and examples of String Concatenation and Interpolation from C#7 in a Nutshell.